lowepowerlab/lab_handbook/README.md

 * Represent the lab with pride and integrity, and show respect for others.
 You are now an ambassador for the lab as well as a member.
 Our reputation will be partially formed by how you interact with other colleauges.
 * Contribute to lab chores (making media, sterilizing tips, cleaning work areas).
 * Have fun and get excited about contributing to new discoveries about life!

+## 2.6 Authorship Guidelines

+When beginning a new project, the trainee taking the lead role can expect to be the first author of published work, and Tiffany will typically be the last author.
+Students and postdocs who help over the course of the project may be added to the author list depending on their contributions, and their placement will be discussed with all other authors.
+If a trainee takes on a project but subsequently hands it off to someone else, they likely will lose first authorship to the person they pass it on to, unless co-first-authorship is appropriate.

+If you leave the lab with unpublished work, you should talk to Tiffany about whether you plan to continue to work with her to write it up and manage experiments needed for revision after leaving, or if the final project write-up and revisions should be reassigned to another lab member.
+In this case, we will revisit authorship questions to determine whether you will retain first authorship, or if the lab member who completes the publication will become first author.
+This will depend on how much more needs to be done to get the research into a publishable form.

 # 3. Code of Conduct